Al3zama1/swe-notes/CCNA/25 - TCP & UDP.md

 An example of session multiplexing is a web browser.
 Each browser tab starts a new session with the external service/server.
 Different tabs originate their request with a random selected source port that is used by the service/server to know where to reply to.
 Thus, maintain separate independent sessions per tab.
 ## TCP (Transmission Control Protocol)
 * TCP is connection-oriented.
-	* Before actually sending data to the destination host, the tow hosts communicate to establish a connection.
-One the connection is established, the data exchange begins.
+	* Before actually sending data to the destination host, the two hosts communicate to establish a connection.
+Once the connection is established, the data exchange begins.
 * TCP provides reliable communication.
 	* The destination host must acknowledge that it received each TCP segment.
 	* If a segment isn't acknowledged, it is sent again.